>

 Bradley Strider / Tinchy Stryder / McCarthy Trenching

-They Might Be Giants / Under Influence of - / Standing on Shoulders of - /
+They Might Be Giants / Under Influence of Giants / Standing on Shoulders

 Le Tigre / Tiger Lillys / Tiger City / Tgr Lou